Notice of Privacy Practices

 If you have any questions about this Notice, please contact the Practice's Designated Privacy Official at (302) 644-6860.
-Or, in writing at: Mid-Atlantic Family Practice, Attention: Privacy Officer, PO BOX 465, Lewes, Delaware 19958
+Or, in writing at: Mid-Atlantic Family Practice, Attention: Privacy Officer, 20251 John J. Williams Hwy., Lewes, Delaware 19958

 Who is this Notice intended for?